 Whether you are just tracking your cycle or are trying to conceive, there are several apps on the market that I have personally used that I would recommend.

-But you can use ANY kind of ovulation strip or pregnancy test (except for digital ones).
+Premom sells its own ovulation strips and pregnancy tests specifically designed for the app, but you can use ANY kind of ovulation strip or pregnancy test (except for digital ones).

-Personally, I used these Pregmate ovulation strips from Amazon (bonus: you get 20 pregnancy tests too) and First Response pregnancy tests for both of my babies.
+Personally, I used these Pregmate ovulation strips from Amazon (bonus: you get 20 pregnancy tests, too) and First Response pregnancy tests for both of my babies.

 With both apps, the more information that you log each day, the more accurate their ovulation predictor will be.

-Signs That You Are About To Ovulate
+3. Physical Signs That You Are About To Ovulate

 Cervical Mucus